orsonteodoro/gcf2/profiles/gaming/README.md

     - For the hardened kernel runtime memory corruption detection, it is a user choice that must be enabled in order to neutralize unseen or overlooked critical severity vulnerabilities.
 Virtually all proper hardened kernels will enable a flavor of ASan.
-The trade-off is a speed versus comprehensive check or comprehensive security.
+The trade-off is speed versus comprehensive check or comprehensive security.
 The choices are between KFENCE (~1.08x worst case penalty), Generic KASAN (~4x worst case penalty), HW_TAGS KASAN (~1.2x worst case penalty), SW_TAGS KASAN (~1.8x